mikewacker/age-verification/README.md

 **Problem Analysis: Authentication or Deduplication?**

 At first glance, the first problem may seem to be an authentication problem.
-If John Smith downloaded an age certificate from CheckMyAge, Pop needs to verify that the person who uploads that certificate is John Smith.
+If John Smith downloads an age certificate from CheckMyAge, Pop needs to verify that the person who uploads that certificate is John Smith.

 But what if we instead viewed it as a deduplication problem?
 If Pop receives three age certificates,